ryanvanmass/ryanvanmass.github.io/_drafts/Subnet-routing-OPNSense.md

 ---

 ## Tailscale Install and Setup
-For Instructions on how to install and setup Tailscale please visit our [Setting up Tailscale on OPNSense in 2025](https://ryanvanmassenhoven.com/posts/Setting-up-tailscale-on-OPNSense/) Post
+For Instructions on how to install and setup Tailscale please visit our [Setting up Tailscale on OPNSense in 2025](https://ryanvanmassenhoven.com/posts/Setting-up-tailscale-on-OPNSense/) post

-## Configuring subnets on OPNSense
+## Configuring Subnets on OPNSense
 1. Navigate to `VPN > Tailscale > Settings`
 2. Select `Advertised Routes`
 3. Select the Oragne `+` icon